CommunityToolkit/WindowsCommunityToolkit/docs/gaze/Gaze.md

 A few eye gaze related concepts are useful to explain in order to better understand the rest of the document:

 * **Saccade.** A saccade is movement of the eyes from one fixation point to another.
 Our eyes alternate between fixations and saccades.
 * **Fixation.**  Fixation is the maintaining of gaze on a single location for a relatively short amount of time (roughly around 200ms).
-This happens after a saccadic motion when the eye rests upon an object and it comes into sharp focus.
+This happens after a saccade when the eye comes to rest upon an object and it comes into sharp focus.
 * **Dwell.** This is concious fixation by the user for a duration greater than the fixation time.
 This  mechanism is typically used to identify user intent when the user is using only their eyes as an input method.
 This time duration is application dependent.
 * **Enter/Exit.** These are states and properties specific to this API to help manage gaze related interaction and refer to the time elapsed since the first recorded gaze sample and the last recorded gaze sample on a particular control (Button, ToggleButton etc.)

-The GazeApi library enables dwell based gaze interaction on the page by reading the data from the eye tracker over the page invoking specific controls when the user's gaze dwells on a control for a specific time.
+The GazeInteraction library enables dwell based gaze interaction on the page by reading the data from the eye tracker over the page invoking specific controls when the user's gaze dwells on a control for a specific time.
 The application can configure this time based on its usage scenario.

 ## <a name="pointerstate">PointerState</a>

-The low level gaze API delivers a stream of timestamped `[x,y]` coordinates for the user's gaze location on the screen.
+The low level gaze API delivers a stream of timestamped coordinates for the user's gaze location on the screen.
 The gaze interaction library aggregates these samples over each control and converts the stream into gaze events.
 Corresponding to these events, are the following states:

 | Property | Type | Description |
 | -- | -- | -- |